 The driver didn’t speak English, so the foreigners on the coach never had any idea what was going on.
 As we left the plantation, he asked if anyone had any objections if we didn’t go to Old Goa (we were hideously late by this point) and the consensus said no. The fact that we paid so much to wait around for most of the day and to not even go to one of the stops embittered me so much that I complained to the tour agent but never got a reply.

 I’ve been on many tours but this was the only one we took in South Asia and it was so bad that we stuck with seeing things independently from then on.
-I’m sure there are many great tours out there, but as backpackers we couldn’t afford that, if there was an option to do it ourselves.
+I’m sure there are many great tours out there, but as backpackers, we couldn’t afford that if there was an option to do it ourselves and actually see everything.

 I can definitely see why so many people visit the beaches from Candolim to Baga, it’s well-established, good for families and the beach is beautiful, if busy.
 It’s still cheaper than other destinations if you take away the price of the flight but tourism is hindering Goa as much as it is helping.